chinnonae/SW-spec-mini-trello/README.md

 # Mini Trello

 #### Ideas/Requirements

+Iteration I

-1. ~~Create an empty card list with a name~~
+1. Create an empty card list with a name
-2. ~~Create a card inside each list with title and description~~
+2. Create a card inside each list with title and description
-3. ~~Add a comment to each card~~
-4. ~~View all lists with cards inside in one screen~~
+3. View all lists with cards inside in one screen

+Iteration II

-5. ~~View individual card in details~~
+1. View individual card in details
-6. Rename a card list
+2. Add a comment to each card
-7. Rename a card title
+3. Rename a card title
-8. Rename a card description
+4. Rename a card description
-9. Delete a whole list
+5. Delete a whole list
-10. Delete a card
+6. Delete a card
-11. Delete a comment
+7. Delete a comment

-12. More features
+Extras

+1. Move around cards in the card list
+2. Move card between lists

 Use cases, Domain model, and System sequence diagram